 What We Do

-The two-year Women’s Participation Program, funded by USAID through the Global Civil Society Strengthening Leader with Associates award, seeks to improve the status of women in Azerbaijan by raising public awareness and empowering more women to engage in political processes.
+The four-year Women’s Participation Program, funded by USAID through the Global Civil Society Strengthening Leader with Associates award, seeks to improve the status of women in Azerbaijan by raising public awareness and empowering more women to engage in political processes.
 It also aims to develop the capacity of women-focused civil society organizations (CSOs) and government institutions that work on women’s issues.

 The program is closely tied to the CEDAW commitments.
 Counterpart works in partnership with a core group of competitively selected women’s CSOs as well as key government agencies to stage broad public-awareness campaigns about women's issues and rights and encourage women to participate more in public and political life.
 In addition, the program supports several campaigns targeting CEDAW priority issues.

 We have increased public awareness of CEDAW and women’s issues; enhanced institutional capacity of CSOs to engage with governments on women’s issues; increased the number of female leaders and their influence in politics and governance; recommended policies to the government of Azerbaijan for improving implementation of CEDAW; and advocated legislation and ministerial initiatives to improve the status of women.

 - Six new grants were awarded in March 2012 to support women’s rights and promote women’s leadership in Azerbaijan.
 The coalitions comprise 14 organizations, among them the Women’s Association for Rational Development, Women Leaders, Tomris, Solidarity Among Women, Clean World and Women for Development of Municipalities.
 Read more about these grants >

 - In 2012, the program engaged 3,185 women in trainings, workshops, public hearings and seminars to increase their knowledge and awareness of gender issues.